Packet-Based ADS-B Transceiver

-Navigate to Device details and select Support long long on both top and processor model.
+Expand Device details.
+Select Support long long on both top and processor model.

 To enable processor task profiling, open configuration parameters and navigate to Hardware Implementation > Hardware Board settings > Task Profiling on processor and select 'Show on SDI' and 'Save to file'.
 Set the Simulation stop time to 10 seconds and run the model in external mode.
 After simulation is completed, open Simulation Data Inspector (SDI) and navigate to the latest run and add signal DataReadTask to the plot.
 Observe that the simulation model accurately predicted how the application would perform on hardware.